QR Code

 Permission to appeal, for example on the basis that the family is still resident at our home, and still work the land, was refused.

-From now on I was told any matter that relates to the farm including work and residencies there is "issue estopped" by a trial decision.
+From then on I was told any matter relating to the farm including our work and residencies there is "issue estopped" by a trial decision.
 On 23 March 2015 I was told by Bristol High Court that my family isn't allowed any defence from evictions.
 Whereas new solicitors are allowed to now claim for possession.
 For example this order says that defences against evictions could and should have been brought before the court in a single trial and are "totally without merit".
 Land charges as discussed with an experienced QC who represented the family at appeal were cancelled, the farmhouse was registered at Land Registry for the 1st time as though nobody's resident.
 Locks were changed and doors and windows nailed shut.
-Police were involved on a basis that residential occupiers and workers are causing a breach of the peace.
+Police were involved on a basis that residential occupiers and estate workers are now causing a breach of the peace.

 Debate